konflux-ci/release-service-catalog/tasks/create-pyxis-image/README.md

 | commonTags | Space separated list of common tags to be used when publishing.
 If set, these tags will be added to the Pyxis Container Image object. | Yes | "" |
 | snapshotPath | Path to the JSON string of the mapped Snapshot spec in the data workspace | No | |
 | dataPath | Path to the JSON string of the merged data to use in the data workspace.
 Only required if commonTags is not set or empty. | No | |

+## Changes in 2.4.0
+* containerImageIDs result is removed as the data is present in pyxis.json that is written to the workspace
+* the containerImage is now saved in the pyxis.json entries
+* the pyxis.json file is saved in the same subdirectory as the passed snapshot file

 ## Changes in 2.3.0
 * remove `dataPath` and `snapshotPath` default values